jesse-merhi/jmerhi.mov/blog/llms_are_secure_for_now/blog.md

 ### How Might AI Agents Help Us Use Sensitive Data Safely?

-To understand how AI Agents might help us in keeping sensitive data protected, we will consider the previous example of an automated support chatbot within an application.
+To understand how AI Agents might help us keep sensitive data protected, we will consider the previous example of an automated support chatbot within an application.

 #### AI Chatbot Scenario